By 37Design |

 WordPress's mobile story has always been "install Jetpack."
 For WordPress.com users, that's fine.
 For the rest of us running self-hosted sites with specific security requirements, performance budgets, or just a preference for fewer plugins, that answer has never been good enough.

 The REST API has been in WordPress core since version 4.7.
 Application passwords landed in 5.6.
 The pieces for a Jetpack-free mobile upload experience have been there for years.
-It just took a while for someone to build the app.
+It just took a while for someone to build the apps and shortcuts to take advantage of them.

-If you're in the same boat (self-hosted, no Jetpack, need to upload photos from your phone), give SnapPress a try.
+If you're in the same boat I was (self-hosted, no Jetpack, need to upload photos from your phone often), give SnapPress a try.
 It's the tool I built for myself, and it turns out other people needed it too.